Oxygen-vacancy-induced Raman softening in the catalyst Fe$_2$(MoO$_4$)$_3$: Calculation methods

 \section{Calculation methods}

 Density functional theory-based \textit{ab initio} calculations were carried out to investigate the electronic and phononic structures of \fmo~using the projector augmented wave (PAW) method \cite{paw}, implemented in the Vienna Ab initio Simulation Package (VASP) \cite{vasp}.
 The revised generalized-gradient approximation (denoted PBESol throughout the paper) was employed to treat the exchange-correlation functional. \cite{gga,pbesol} In addition, the onsite Hubbard $U$ of 4 eV was introduced to treat strongly correlated Fe 3$d$ orbitals. \cite{dudarev1998} The plain-wave basis set size was determined by the energy cut-off of 500 eV, and the Gaussian smearing method with a width of 0.05 eV was utilized.
 For monoclinic \fmo, the Brillouin zone was sampled by 2$\times$3$\times$2, while a 3$\times$4$\times$4 $k$-mesh is employed for the orthorhombic structure.
-In order to obtain the experimentally observed semiconducting behavior with a gap of about 2.7 eV \cite{forzatti_electrical_1984,parveen_synthesis_2020}, spin polarized calculations were carried out, assuming simple ferromagnetic spin alignment.
+In order to obtain the experimentally observed semiconducting behavior with a gap of about 2.7 eV \cite{forzatti_electrical_1984,parveen_synthesis_2020}, spin polarized calculations were carried out, assuming simple ferromagnetic spin alignment leading to a high-spin configuration of Fe$^{3+}$. \cite{battle_study_1982}.
 Otherwise, the electronic structure converges to be metallic within non-spin-polarization in calculations, leading to incorrect phonon and Raman results as discussed further below. \cite{floris_vibrational_2011,miwa_prediction_2018} Before performing phonon calculations, all structures were fully relaxed until the net forces became smaller than 1 meV/\AA.
 The finite displacement method, as implemented in VASP, was used for phonon calculations with the magnitude of a 0.01 \AA~displacement, and then the dynamical matrix was constructed to obtain phonon dispersions and density of states using the phonopy \cite{phonopy-phono3py-JPCM,phonopy-phono3py-JPSJ} package.
-Finally, Raman intensity \cite{raman_dft,vasp_raman_py} was calculated through dielectric tensor results in which the calculated phonon eigenvectors were involved.
+For the orthorhombic structure, we additionally adopted a 2$\times$2$\times$2 supercell with a single $k$ point to eliminate the artificial imaginary frequencies that appeared in the phonon calculations performed with a single unit cell.
+It is worth noting that the phonon modes at the $\Gamma$ point are accurately determined even within a single unit cell, if the system is mechanically stable.
+Furthermore, we confirmed that the overall phonon spectra obtained from the supercell and single-unit-cell calculations are consistent.
+Finally, Raman intensity \cite{raman_dft,vasp_raman_py} was calculated through dielectric tensor results in which the calculated phonon eigenvectors at the $\Gamma$ point were involved.
 The figures of the crystal structures were generated with VESTA. \cite{vesta}